vetal-esher/MT32-DIT/README.md

 # MT32-DIT
 <h3>Adding digital output to legendary Roland MT-32</h3>
 <p>
 This project can be considered part #2 of the digitalization of old synthesizers.
-In the first part I described how you can add a digital output to almost any synthesizer (where the DAC circuit uses single I2S line) by using the AK4103AVF</p>
+In the first part I described <a href="https://github.com/vetal-esher/18bit-DIT">how you can add a  digital outpu</a>t to almost any synthesizer (where the DAC circuit uses single I2S line) by using the AK4103AVF</p>

 <p>
 Roland MT-32, familiar to old gamers in the 90s and very rare now, is an even older device that uses a parallel DAC scheme that was